cranieri/prime_mult/README.md

 ruby prime_test.rb 20
 ```

-If you want to try the library yourself below is a code snippet containing the steps to create a multiplication table
+If you want to try the library yourself, below is a code snippet containing the steps to create a multiplication table
 of 20 prime numbers

 ```ruby